Lightning-AI/pytorch-lightning/docs/source-app/workflows/byoc/index.rst

 .. note:: AWS is supported today, but support for other cloud providers is coming soon.

 Args:

 * cost_savings: Specifies if the cluster uses cost savings mode.

-In cost saving mode the number of compute nodes is reduced to one, reducing the cost for clusters with low utilization.
+.. note:: In cost saving mode the number of compute nodes is reduced to one, reducing the cost for clusters with low utilization.

 * cluster_name: The name of the cluster to be created

 * role_arn: AWS IAM Role ARN used to provision resources

 * region: AWS region containing compute resources

 * external_id: AWS IAM Role external ID

 * instance_types: AWS instance types supported by the cluster

 * edit_before_creation: Enables interactive editing of requests before submitting it to Lightning AI.

 * wait: Waits for the cluster to be in a RUNNING state.
 Only use this for debugging.

 ----